gluethegiant/gtg-rack/README.md

 * Reverse channel order on polyphonic spread or pan follow
 * Three level controls, with CV inputs, to three stereo buses
 * Post fader option on two level controls (red becomes master bus)
-* 2x or 4x preamp-style gain on polyphonic input (selected from context menu)
+* 2x or 4x preamp-style gain on polyphonic input (selected the from context menu)
 * On button with CV input and pop filter

 ### 5. Bus Route